 Four Daka Strikes Secure Thrilling Spartak Victory

-Patson Daka hit all four for Leicester City to win a seven-goal thriller against Spartak Moscow in the Russian capital on Wednesday.
+Patson Daka hit all four for Leicester City to win a seven-goal thriller against Spartak Moscow in the Russian capital.

 Marc Albrighton, however, could be set for over a fortnight on the sidelines after a heavy challenge in Moscow.

 On the Premier League and Emirates FA Cup winner's condition, Rodgers explained: "Marc had a horrendous challenge in the game against Moscow.
 He’s probably going to be two to three weeks out, which is a shame for him, because he’s such an important player for us."